Much more than a merry celebration, Christmas in Italy is rooted in religious tradition.

 In Italy, Christmas is essentially a religious and family event -'Natale con i tuoi, pasqua con chi vuoi' - Christmas with your family, Easter with whoever you like.

-His little donkey would be ladened full of presents which he'd duly hand out to the local children, calling their names through the frosty December air as part of a beautiful ongoing tradition.
-He is celebrated with stockings of simple delights - sweets, fruits and nuts in a celebration that grandparents love to keep alive by leaving cake for him and a carrot for his donkey, allegedly spotting a passing bishop through the window, maybe hearing a distant bell being rung or even seeing his footprints after he'd passed their way, leaving a stocking of sweets at the door.
+His little donkey would be loaded full of presents which he'd duly hand out to the local children, calling their names through the frosty December air as part of a beautiful ongoing tradition.
+He is celebrated with stockings of simple delights - sweets, fruits and nuts, in a celebration that grandparents love to keep alive by leaving cake for him and a carrot for his donkey, allegedly spotting a passing bishop through the window, maybe hearing a distant bell being rung or even seeing his footprints after he'd passed their way leaving a stocking of sweets at the door.

 The catholic church is sewn into every seam of this season and while Christmas may feel commercial in other countries, here sits the original seat of these celebrations, Italians don't forget this.
 Toy and perfume commercials bombard TV channels and sales peak in this country as much as everywhere else, however, first and foremost Christmas remains a revered celebration of Christ.

-While Christmas traditions change from region to region, for most of this season the nation's favourite tradition of all is il presepio, the nativity scene.
+While Christmas traditions change from region to region, for most of this season Italy's favourite tradition of all is il presepio, the nativity scene.

 Tellaro, a small fishing village on the Gulf of La Spezia, south of the Cinque Terre, boats a beautiful Christmas tradition.
 Their village presepio lies under the sea!
-At midnight on Christmas Eve, divers emerge onto the beach carrying the town's statue of baby Jesus through narrow streets lit by torchlight to the Church where they lay him in the manger.
-The divers remain near Baby Jesus for the service watching over him during Midnight Mass.
+At midnight on Christmas Eve, divers emerge onto the beach carrying the town's statue of baby Jesus through narrow streets lit by torchlight to the Church where they lay him in the manger to remain by his side for the length of Midnight Mass.

 A fascinating presepio throughout Italy is the 'Live Nativity Scene' - il Presepio Vivente, where Mary, Joseph and Nativity figures are acted by people.
 The place that does it best, is undoubtedly Matera in Puglia.
 The Sassi di Matera UNESCO site has lent their timeless authentic beauty to many a film-set such as 'The Passion' with Mel Gibson and they lend it every Christmas to Matera's epic live Nativity Scene with up to 300 actors in traditional costume on a kilometre-long stroll through these historic stone ruins telling their story.
 Uniquely memorable, if you ever can, do get there.

 Every Christmas in Mura, a tiny stone hamlet of 200 residents near Valdobbiadene on the Prosecco Route, nativity scenes are built into nooks and crevices, barns and windows of the local houses.
-Every house competes in a friendly village contest, carving figurines from wood or upcycling what they have, to create their charmingly creative scenes.
+Every house competes in a friendly village contest, carving figurines from wood or upcycling what they have to create their charmingly creative scenes.
 Visitors amble through the hamlet's intricate cobbled streets flickering with Christmas lights, ending up in the tiny stone piazza where vin brulé and panettone await.
-We live nearby and go every year, it's humbling, simple and hauntingly beautiful.

-Another of our favourite things at Christmas is to take 'the long way' home, to drive the cold, dark winterly evenings looking out for Presepi lights.
-Most village churches have figures in their gardens and many homes spend time making their own every year but mind, you won't see Baby Jesus in the manger until Christmas day because he wasn't born before then!
+One of our favourite things at Christmas is to take 'the long way' home, to drive the cold, dark winterly evenings looking out for Presepi lights.
+Most village churches have figures in their gardens and many homes spend time making their own every year but remember, you won't see Baby Jesus in the manger until Christmas day because he wasn't born before then!